amricalde/Virtual-Home-Lab/Phase4_client-domain-integration.md

      - IP was not in the same subnet as the server
      - the client VM network adapter was not set to Host-only, the devices were not on the same network.
     <!-- related to next phase: disabled second network adapter nat... needed it to download wallpaper, having nAT really confused the client computer to join domain or properly communicate to it.-->
-- after successful troubleshooting, the client machine is now in the domain and can sign as a user on the domain.
+- After successful troubleshooting, the client machine is now in the domain and can sign as a user on the domain.
   ![domain-join-successful](https://github.com/amricalde/Virtual-Home-Lab/blob/main/screenshots/p4s01.jpg?raw=true)

 <br>

 **Re-organizing Active Directory**
-- to ensure efficient control, and security, I did some re-organizing in the Active Directory.
+- To ensure efficient control, and security, I did some re-organizing in the Active Directory.
-- now that there is a new computer on the domain, I moved Windows 11 Client from AMR.local > Computers to YYZ > Computers OU
+- Now that there is a new computer on the domain, I moved Windows 11 Client from AMR.local > Computers to YYZ > Computers OU
-- created separate OUs for Security Groups and DL Groups, having the appropriate groups in the right OUs
+- Created separate OUs for Security Groups and DL Groups, having the appropriate groups in the right OUs
-- deleted Servers OU for now since I do not have any yet.
+- Deleted Servers OU for now since I do not have any yet.
 Ran into this error <mark>"You do not have sufficient priviledges to delete Servers, or this object is protected from accidental deletion."</mark>
   ![insufficient-privileges](https://github.com/amricalde/Virtual-Home-Lab/blob/main/screenshots/p4s04.jpg?raw=true)
   - went back to original administrator account and added ashley.admin as a member of the same groups.
     ![admin-groups](https://github.com/amricalde/Virtual-Home-Lab/blob/main/screenshots/p4s05.jpg?raw=true)